 - The possibility of filming in F-Log;

-- Eterna film modeling (specially for video filming);
+- Eterna film modeling (especially for video filming);

-- Updated ergonomics with a powerful handle and large buttons;
+- Updated ergonomics with a robust handle and large buttons;

 - Dust and moisture protection, body reinforcement for heavy lenses;